q-litzler/Hydrodynamic-Simulation/README.md

 This programm was tested solely on `OSX` machines, but should be compatible with `UNIX` operating systems.
 You can always contact us for support, but keep in mind that this piece of software was not designed with cross-platform compatiblity as a requirement.

-Depending on your graphical hardware, you might experience slowdowns when using the "rain" scenario.
+Depending on your graphical hardware, you might experience slowdowns when using the `rain` scenario.
 Decrease or increase the numbers of instances editing this line:

 *incs/Define.hpp*